‘I, I will be king

 © Universal Music Publishing Group,Sony/ATV Music Publishing LLC,TINTORETTO MUSIC

 The weeks between Thanksgiving and Christmas are a blur of rock and roll excitement, pot, pizza, frat shows and I have a girlfriend.
 How did that happen?
-Even Max is in the band, our guard dog when shows become insane with haters fighting our glitter/gay fans.
+Even Max is in the band, our guard dog when shows become rowdy with haters fighting our glitter/gay fans.
 His need to score pot identifies those in the audience who are ‘holding.’
 We shame them into sharing with everyone to mellow out the screaming fans.
 The craziness only grows.
 People stop us on the street.
 They idolize Max, not us.
 We sell gay underwear by playing Christmas carols in Coconut Grove, modelling the colorful briefs to 12-year-old girls who buy them for their little boyfriends.
 The boys complain that they can no longer go to gym.

 The highlight of the holidays is Tim beating up Jeff, home from college, after I tell him about all the years of being molested.
 The first time they meet at the garage, Tim steps up, socks him in the stomach, and puts him down with an uppercut.
-Tim holds him with a foot to his neck and swears he’ll kill him if he ever touches me again.
+Tim holds him with a foot to his neck and swears to kill him if he ever touches me again.
 Everyone is in shock.
 Jeff rushes out but not before Max bites him on the butt.
-John is the happiest I’ve seen him in years.
+John is the happiest I have seen him in years.

 It all comes crashing down.
 What can I expect.
 I never even knew I could be happy.
 On Christmas Day I again celebrate with Tim and his family at a fancy restaurant.
-I show everyone I’ve learned how to properly crack the glaze on my creme Brule.
+I show everyone how to properly crack the glaze on my creme Brule.
 When we get home, Tim and I walk Max so he can relieve himself.

-Once we’re outside, Max runs to his favorite spot by the bushes and after sniffing, settles down for a good shit.
+Once we are outside, Max runs to his favorite spot by the bushes and after sniffing, settles down for a good shit.
 Suddenly I hear a car race around the corner with the wheels screeching.
 It’s Jeff.
 He pulls right up onto the lawn, jumping out.
 He has a hand gun.

 Max is pulling on the leash to get at him.
 Tim holds Max to shield him.
 I jump in front of them.